mnadel/mnadel.github.io/_posts/2020-07-18-ruthless-prioritization.md

 ## The Situation

 We wanted folks to have the full context of why we needed a reset.
-We noted that what we were currently working on was important...but not the most important.
+We noted that what we were currently working on was important…but not the most important.
 We discussed the risk to our business if we were unable to ship this particular new feature by July 1.

 ## Challenges